NatalieC001/Depth-Map-Export-Controlled-with-empties-/README.md

 <img width="443" height="673" alt="image" src="https://github.com/user-attachments/assets/a111ea8c-42a8-43a4-9482-f3a969b21bbd" />

-This script automates the modifier stack, UV mapping, and displacement settings to prepare a mesh for **3D printing**.
-The digital design is then printed to create a physical master stamp—a negative "die" made of rigid plastic.
+This script automates the modifier stack, and displacement settings to prepare a mesh for **3D printing**.
 This tool becomes the bridge between software and material, allowing for the consistent transfer of patterns that would be nearly impossible to achieve by hand.

 ### Phase 3: Stamping and Surface Formation in the real world
-The final stage is the physical impression.
 By pressing the master die into a pliable medium like paper clay, air-dry clay, or damp cardstock, the digital pattern is transferred with absolute fidelity.
 While the material is still soft, it can be shaped—such as placing a stamped clay slab into a concave mold to create a bowl, or embossing paper to create a textured artwork.
-Once the form is set, the surfaces can be painted or stained to highlight the depth of the relief, resulting in a professional-grade piece without the need for high-heat industrial equipment.

 ---